 know.
 Many of these articles are from the FOA

 FAQs" page with tech questions from customers originally

 printed in the FOA Newsletter.
-We had lots of interesting
+We get lots of interesting

 This page is part of a Fiber

 U Tech Update Course.

 ALL Got It All Wrong - And They Confuse A Lot Of People - YOU

 recently got this email from a student with field experience

 taking a fiber optic class:""The instructors are telling us